vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 ### Available in config module

-Same as config file, any variables in palette will be injected into `${id}-config` module, just in case you wanna use them in sass files.
+Same as config file, any variables in palette will be injected into `${id}-config` module, just in case you wanna use them in Sass files.

 ## Helper